 Treatment usually involves nonsteroidal anti-inflammatory drugs (NSAIDs) made especially for dogs.
 DO NOT give your dog Tylenol or other NSAIDs made for humans—they can be toxic.
 Surgery can be helpful in some cases if performed within a day or two of the injury.
 Ask your veterinarian if treatments such as massage, water treadmills, and electrical stimulation are available for dogs, as they can be very successful.

 Patent Ductus Arteriosus (PDA) with Pulmonary Hypertension

-PDA is a condition that is a congenital defect.
-When taht vascular system allows unoxygenated blood to entirely bypass the lungs then enter the body.
+PDA is a condition that is a congenital defect in which the vascular system allows unoxygenated blood to entirely bypass the lungs then enter the body.
 This is generally detected in vet exams while he is still young.
 PDA can be treated surgically.
-Sometimes dogs with PDA can develop Pulmonary hypertension, this condition is when high blood pressure in in the lungs.
+Sometimes dogs with PDA can develop Pulmonary hypertension, this condition is when high blood pressure affects arteries in the lungs.